Last Updated on June 12, 2020 by worldoftravelswithkids

-Planning for a Peru Family Vacation?
-This post is packed with realistic and useful advice from someone who has 5 years of travel with a small child under her belt, and is now looking forward to travelling with two!
+Planning for a Peru family vacation?
+This post is packed with realistic and useful advice from someone who has 5 years of travel with a small child under her belt, and is now looking forward to traveling with two!

 I’m mentally preparing myself for long haul flights with two kids!
 Twenty-month-old toddler Master L, who finds an hour car ride sufficient confinement for his active little legs, is likely to be a challenge on long haul flights!!

 Miss M, having crossed the Pacific Ocean already 4 times in her 5 years, is likely going to be easier.
 Though the fact that she can fit in a question every few seconds (often inappropriate) is going to be a bit of a challenge.

 Last time we traveled the Australia – Peru route she was 3.
 We stopped for a night in Sydney and a night in Los Angeles before finally arriving in Lima.
 The travel period lasted for some 4 days and felt interminable.
 This time we are trying for direct flights and just 28 hours from our home airport to Lima.
 We leave at midnight (one hopes the little guy will be so tired he will sleep the first leg) and will just fly.
 I will let you know which option works better.

 We have also researched activities to keep the children busy and have compiled this list of 21 Awesome Screen Free Airplane Activities For Kids.

 Getting Body Clocks Set